-Kabir Lumba has spent over ten years with Lifestyle International.
-During that time, he has driven consistent growth, formed alliances with world renowned brands, and nurtured a private label programme for the company’s three retail formats, which accounts for more than 30 per cent of the organisation’s sales today.
+During this time, he has driven consistent growth, formed alliances with world renowned brands, and nurtured a private label programme for the company’s three retail formats, which accounts for more than 30 per cent of the organisation’s sales today.

 Under his tenure, Lifestyle — one of India’s most respected retail brands — has won numerous awards and accolades including ‘Best Department Store’ at the IMAGES Retail Awards for four successive years, and recognition as Best Company to Work for in Retail Industry – 2014 by Great Place to Work Institute.

-As the retail organisation’s Managing Director, Lumba has overseen Lifestyle’s geographical growth across India, which now stands at 45 cities.
-In addition, under his leadership, Lifestyle International has grown beyond a department store retailer and now comprises a home products format — Home Centre, and a value fashion chain — Max.
+While he was the retail organisation’s Managing Director, Lumba had overseen Lifestyle’s geographical growth across India, which now stands at 45 cities.
+In addition, under his leadership, Lifestyle International grew beyond a department store retailer and now comprises a home products format — Home Centre, and a value fashion chain — Max.

 In fact, Lumba counts making Lifestyle and Home Centre highly respected brands in India among customers and associates alike, among his key professional accomplishments.

 “Retail as a business is closest to the consumer.
 It provides a unique opportunity to keenly observe them and gain key insights firsthand,” he says.
 “Using these insights to continuously enhance the shopping experience for consumers through constant innovation is an extremely satisfying and enjoyable experience.”

 Admitting that retailing is not the easiest of businesses to operate successfully in, Lumba says the biggest professional challenges he faces include managing various environmental factors that are not in one’s control.
 “Unforeseen delays in mall developments and the lack of proper infrastructure act as impediments to fast track growth,” he notes.